 COVID-19 Caregiving Relief Fund

-All funds will be distributed in the form of a reimbursement, with valid documentation of the expense required and validated by the university’s third party vendor, Discovery Benefits prior to reimbursement.
-So long as COVID-19 is a federally declared national disaster, reimbursement through CCRF will be tax-free under applicable tax law.
-Please note that the tax free treatment of these reimbursements is a temporary and limited benefit only, directly tied to the national state of emergency due to COVID-19.
-When the President lifts the national state of emergency, this fund may close.
+All funds are distributed in the form of a reimbursement, with valid documentation of the expense required and validated by Discovery Benefits, the University’s third party vendor.
+Reimbursements under CCRF are provided tax-free under section 139 of the Internal Revenue Code.
+This is a temporary and limited benefit, tied to the national state of emergency due to COVID-19.
+When the state of emergency is lifted, this fund may close.